Death On The High Seas Act

 Federal Maritime law governs deaths that occur on the high seas.
 The Death On The High Seas Act, 46 USC § 30302, provides remedies to the families and dependents of persons who die as result of negligence or unseaworthiness beyond 3 nautical miles from the shores of the United States.
 Maritime death actions are extremely complex, involving complex legal and factual questions.

-Proving fault in vessel sinking cases is best handled by maritime attorneys with many years of experience in wrongful death claims (link to Maritime Wrongful Death Page).
+Proving fault in vessel sinking cases is best handled by maritime attorneys with many years of experience in wrongful death claims.
 Early accident investigation of the cause of the death of a crewman or passenger aboard a vessel is key to successful handling of many claims.
 Call our firm at 866-974-9633 to get started.

 In most cases, the Death On The High Seas Act (DOHSA) preempts the general maritime law and limits damages to pecuniary losses.
 Damages available under the Death On The High Seas Act include loss of financial support, loss of care nurture and guidance, loss of household services, predeath medical expenses, and burial and funeral costs.
 In some cases, compensation for predeath pain and suffering damages may be available.How DOHSA Could Benefit Your Family

 For injured seamen the Jones Act may supplement the Death On The High Seas Act and provide additional remedies.
 For accidents happening within state territorial waters the wrongful death action is governed by the General Maritime law which, in some cases, may be supplemented by State wrongful death remedies.